 Receiving Financial Aid Funds

-You must successfully complete at least half-time enrollment to be eligible for reimbursement of financial aid funds at the end of your enrollment at the host institution (half-time enrollment is at least 6 credit hours for undergraduates and at least 4 credit hours for graduates).
+You must successfully complete at least half-time enrollment to be eligible for reimbursement of federal student loan funds at the end of your enrollment at the host institution (half-time enrollment is at least 6 credit hours for undergraduates and at least 4 credit hours for graduates).

 Georgia Southern University will not release any funds until the academic transcript has been received by our Registrar’s Office.
 Checks are mailed to the student’s home address (on file in our Registrar’s Office) or via Direct Deposit when all necessary documents have been received.